 The views don’t get any better than at the end of the Bradenton Historic Street Pier.
 Around the pier, you’ll find the impressive Anna Maria Oyster Bar.

 Once you’ve sampled the local oysters, stick around for kayaking, stand-up paddleboarding, or relaxing on the beach.

 A beach day at Holmes Beach offers some of the finest Anna Maria Island sightseeing opportunities.
 Holmes Beach boasts three miles of pristine, sugar-sand beaches and bright turquoise water.
-It’s one of the most residential quarters of Anna Maria Island.
+It’s one of the most residential quarters of AMI.